ranjodh-kaur/M_A_D-Mobile-Application-and-Development/Batch 2021-2025/2104457/practical 2.md

-# PRACTICAL 2
-## TITLE: Android Development Environment: To setup Android studio2 and study its basic components.
+## PRACTICAL 2: Android Development Environment: To setup Android studio2 and study its basic components.

 ### Android Studio System Requirements for Windows
   - Microsoft Windows 7/8/10 (32-bit or 64-bit)